BuoyantIO/faces-demo/giantswarm/DEMO.md

-# Emissary and Linkerd Resilience Patterns
+# Linkerd Resilience Patterns on Giant Swarm

-This is the documentation - and executable code! - for a demo of resilience patterns using Emissary-ingress and Linkerd.
+This is the documentation - and executable code! - for a demo of resilience patterns using Linkerd running on a Giant Swarm cluster.
 The easiest way to use this file is to execute it with [demosh].

 Things in Markdown comments are safe to ignore when reading this later.
 When executing this with [demosh], things after the horizontal rule below (which